-Rising 820m above the plains of Panchmahal is the solitary hill of Pavagadh, overlooking the almost forgotten city – and World Heritage Site – of CHAMPANER.
+Rising 820m above the plains of Panchmahal, the almost forgotten city – and World Heritage Site – of Champaner stands overlooked by the solitary hill of Pavagadh.
 Although the city was fortified centuries earlier, in 1297 the Chauhan rajputs made Champaner their stronghold, fending off three Muslim attacks.
 It remained Gujarat’s capital until 1536, when the courts moved to Ahmedabad and Champaner fell into decline.
 When the British arrived in 1803 it was almost completely overrun by the forest.